Skip to main content

 Professor Ted Sargent headshot

 Ted Sargent is Co-Executive Director of the Paula M. Trienens Institute for Sustainability and Energy at Northwestern University.
 Within his research group at Northwestern, he leads a team of sixty researchers in Chemistry and in Engineering working on next generation solar, optical sensing, and CO2 direct air capture and CO2 upgrade science and technology.
-His published works have been cited 110,000 times; 170 of his works have been cited 170 times or more.
+His published works have been cited 110,000 times.
 More information on his work is available at light.northwestern.edu.

 Format